 Thank you, Thomas & Mercer and NetGalley for this advanced reader copy.
 I read The Perfect Child earlier this year as a Prime First Reads pick, so I jumped at the chance to read another of Lucinda Berry’s books.
 When She Returned did not disappoint.

 Kate Bennett was a normal mom and wife.
-Formerly a reporter, she decided to take a break with the birth of her daughter, Abbi.
+Formerly a reporter, she decided to take a break from reporting after the birth of her daughter, Abbi.
 Her husband, Scott, was the sole breadwinner.
 As Abbi grows up, Kate returns to her boss, interested in some work.
 She gets a lead on an amazing story, interviewing a local “charitable” organization.

 Then, Kate just disappears one day.
 Her car is found in the Target parking lot where she had been shopping, with her purse and keys and everything left behind.